tier3guy/scribblet/README.md

 ![Banner](/public/banner.png)

-# Scribblet: The Ultimate Documentation and Collaboration Platform

-## Overview

 Scribblet is an open-source platform designed to revolutionize the way you create, collaborate, and manage documentation.
 Built with a focus on flexibility and functionality, Scribblet combines markdown documentation with dynamic image illustrations using an integrated draw board feature.

 ## Features